sonyarianto/redux-without-buildsteps/README.md

 Why?
 Do you want the `npm install` things hahaha.
 No need to do that, even we don't need web server to run the html file.

 ## What is Redux?
-Redux is predictable state management bla bla bla, waitttt.... just go to https://redux.js.org/
+Redux is predictable state management bla bla bla, waitttt.... just go to https://redux.js.org/.
+All respect to Redux team that makes the product great.

 ## What is included in this repo?